AequilibraE/aequilibrae/docs/source/roadmap.rst

       table)
     * Inclusion of new table for vectors based on node IDs (plus metadata table)
     * Inclusion of new table for vectors based on link IDs (plus metadata table)
-    * New matrix registry and matrix folder alongside project

 * QGIS